Talented and Gifted (TAG)

 17. What are the legal obligations of a school or district when a student exhausts all of the courses offered?

 It depends.
 Can the student get the required credits for the diploma?
 What classes does the district require?
 If the student will be able to graduate, the district is not legally required to offer additional coursework for free.
 However, many districts have made it their local policy to offer additional coursework at the college level or using other Expanded Options programming.

-Common Core/College and Career Readiness - Ed.
-Specialist, TAG
+Common Core/College and Career Readiness - Education Specialist

 Having problems finding something?